TauanSantana/TheLastHotel/Doc/Scalability.md

 <br>
 <br>
 <img src="../Images/../Doc/Images/webapi_scale.png" alt="Web App Configuration" width="1000" height="450"/><br />

 There is the possibility to scale manually and automatically. <br>
-*Manually*: the user adjusts the number of instances he wants.
+**Manually**: the user adjusts the number of instances he wants.<br>
-*Automatically*: the user creates a rule for monitoring, such as the required CPU limit in % that he wants to start the scale.
+**Automatically**: the user creates a rule for monitoring, such as the required CPU limit in % that he wants to start the scale.
 <br>
 <br>